-He is one of two players to play every snap on offense (476)...
+He is one of two players to play every snap on offense (604)...
 His play has improved as of late and he is starting to come on...
-Has not allowed a quarterback sack (now just 1⁄2 a sack over the last three seasons) and has been called for just two penalties.
-Finalist for the Vincent Draddy Award with a 3.53 GPA in Finance.
+Has allowed just one quarterback sack (just 11⁄2 over the last three seasons) and has been called for just three penalties...
+An NFF Scholar-Athlete and finalist for the Vincent Draddy Award with a 3.53 GPA in Finance.